Sunderpahari

-Sunderpahari (also spelled Sundarpahari, Sundar Pahari) is a community development block that forms an administrative division in the Godda subdivision of the Godda district, Jharkhand state, India.
+Sunderpahari (also spelled Sundarpahari, Sundar Pahari) is a CD block that forms an administrative division in the Godda subdivision of the Godda district, Jharkhand state, India.

 Geography

 Sunderpahari, the CD block headquarters, is located at 24°45′18.2″N 87°21′43.6″E.

 It is located 15 km from Godda, the district headquarters.

 Godda district is a plateau region with undulating uplands, long ridges and depressions.
 The western portion of the Rajmahal hills passes through the district.
-The plain areas have lost its once rich forests but the hills still retain some.
-Kajhia, Sunder and Sakri rivers flow through the district.
+The plain areas have lost their once-rich forests but the hills still retain some.
+The Kajhia, Sunder and Sakri rivers flow through the district.

 The Rajmahal Hills cover most of the Boarijore and Sunderpahari CD blocks in Godda district.

 Sunderpahari CD block is bounded by Boarijore CD block on the north, Barhait CD block in Sahibganj district and Littipara and Amrapara CD blocks in Pakur district on the east, Gopikandar CD block in Dumka district on the south, and Paraiyaht, Godda and Pathargama CD blocks on the west.